PaddiM8/Sheet2Dictionary/README.md

 ## Usage
 1. Create the spreadsheet as shown below.
 2. Install [Python 3](https://www.python.org/downloads/release/python-373/), then run the following in a command line/terminal: `pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib` to install the Google API client the tool needs.
 If it fails, you may need to run it with sudo/admin privileges.
 3. Clone/download [this repository](https://github.com/PaddiM8/Sheet2Dictionary/archive/master.zip) (and unzip).
-Then simply go to the Sheet2Dictionary/gen folder and run `gen.py` with python 3.
-In a terminal, that would be `python3 gen.py`
+Then simply go to the Sheet2Dictionary/gen folder and run `gen.py` with python In a terminal, that would be `python3 gen.py`
 4. This will prompt you to enable the Google Sheets API.
 Simply follow [the link](https://developers.google.com/sheets/api/quickstart/python?authuser=1) and enable it.
 After that, download the configuration and place `credentials.json` in the `gen` directory.
 Run `gen.pỳ` again, and follow the instructions.
 4. Open index.html in a browser

 ## Troubleshooting
 * When running the commands above, make sure you're in your operating systems command line/terminal.
-* If you get an error saying pip3 is not defined, [https://stackoverflow.com/a/41501815](try following this answer) to get something like `C:\path\to\python\Scripts\pip3` and replace that with 'pip3' in the command above.
+* If you get an error saying pip3 is not defined, (try following this answer)[https://stackoverflow.com/a/41501815] to get something like `C:\path\to\python\Scripts\pip3` and replace that with 'pip3' in the command above.

 ## Spreadsheet
 The spreadsheet consists of the following columns: